Blog

 What is an exclusion and how does it affect your organization?

 Exclusions are administrative actions that are placed upon an individual or entity by HHS OIG, a state agency or Medicaid Fraud Control Unit (MFCU), or by one of the many agencies associated with SAM.gov.
 Exclusions are levied across employees, vendors, suppliers, referring physicians and/or providers for violating enumerated state and/or federal rules, regulations, or laws.
 As a result of an exclusion or debarment, such individuals or entities may not participate in any federal healthcare reimbursement programs, regardless of the enforcing authority.
 All exclusion prohibitions remain the same.
+Both permissive and mandatory exclusions are monitored by state and federal agencies.
+However, the two types of exclusions differ in duration based on the severity of the excluded party’s action.
+To learn more about the differences between permissive and mandatory exclusions, see our post on OIG exclusion monitoring.

 A breakdown of agencies issuing exclusions: Where should you be looking?